Date of Death, Probate, and Estate Appraisals

 Not all appraisers perform retrospective work.
 A Date of Death appraisal requires reconstructing the market as it existed at a specific point in time, often years in the past.
 This includes analyzing comparable sales, identifying market trends, and applying adjustments based on how buyers reacted to similar properties at that time.

-These valuation services in Alameda County are commonly used for probate, estate settlement, and tax-related reporting requiring accurate historical market analysis.
+These valuation services in Alameda County and Contra Costa County are commonly used for probate, estate settlement, and tax-related reporting requiring accurate historical market analysis.

 These assignments are often used to establish the stepped-up tax basis for inherited property, which becomes the new value used for future capital gains calculations.